madnuttah/unbound-docker/README.md

 ## About this Image

 This container image is based on Alpine Linux with focus on security, performance and a small image size.
-The unbound process runs in the context of a non-root user, is sealed with chroot and utilizes unprivileged ports (5335 tcp/udp).
+The unbound process runs in the context of a non-root user, is sealed with chroot and makes use of unprivileged ports (5335 tcp/udp).

 Unbound is configured as an DNSSEC validating DNS resolver, which directly queries DNS root servers utilizing zone transfers holding a local copy of the root zone to build a "hyperlocal" setup as an upstream DNS server in combination with [Pi-hole](https://pi-hole.net/) for adblocking in mind, but works also as a standalone server.
 However, even though the image is intended to run a "hyperlocal" setup, it does not neccessarily mean that it has to be used that way.
 You are absolutely free to edit the [unbound.conf](https://www.nlnetlabs.nl/documentation/unbound/unbound.conf/) file according to your own needs and requirements, especially if you'd rather like to use an upstream DNS server which provides DoT or DoH features.